 Ryan joined Watsi on December 23rd, 2014.
-Six years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ryan's most recent donation traveled 8,200 miles to support Seladin, five-month-old girl from Ethiopia, to fund a anorectal malformation surgery.
+Seven years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ryan's most recent donation traveled 8,500 miles to support Erick, a hardworking father from Kenya, to fund removal of a worrisome pancreatic cyst.

 Teltila is a lively five-month-old girl from Ethiopia and a sibling to an older brother and sister.
 She is sociable, loves to play with her mom, and enjoys it when her mom talks to her.
 Her dad is physically impaired and unable to move around easily.
 He sells candies and some sweets on the street for a living and her mom is a housewife raising their three kids.
 His income is not enough to maintain the family but fortunately, they are supported by a foundation in their town that works with people with impairments.
 Teltila was born with a birth condition called anorectal malformation, a congenital abnormality that leads to a complete or partial intestinal blockage causing pain and complications.
 She developed bowel obstruction because of her condition and an emergency colostomy, one of the series of procedures needed to eliminate the condition, was done for her at our medical partner's care center, BethanyKids Myungsung Christian Medical Centre (BKMCM).
 She has had multiple issues with her colostomy care and associated complications and as a result, she continues to feel significant discomfort.
 According to her mother, Teltila had her first surgery when she was 45-days-old and unfortunately, the second surgery was delayed due to finances.
 The money they saved could only cover doctor reviews and some level of surgical fees.
 After getting an appointment, her bag was stolen with all the money and documents at a bus stop.
 Teltila's mother was devastated and did not know what to do.
 She heard of a charitable organization that supports the poor and went there to share her story.
 Teltila is scheduled to undergo surgery to correct her condition on August 12th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,500 to cover the total cost of Teltila's procedure and care.
 After her recovery, she will no longer experience bowel dysfunction or be at risk of developing health complications in the future.
 Teltila's mother says, "I am now so thankful.
 I lost all I had and I just received it back through you all.
 I hope my daughter will be treated."